TDrepository/TDO/README.md

 Dataset generation datails will be added.[**]

 ##REFERENCES
-“How Can Ontologies Give You Clue for Truth-Discovery?
-An Exploratory Study”.
+*“How Can Ontologies Give You Clue for Truth-Discovery?
+An Exploratory Study”*.
 Valentina Beretta, Sébastien Harispe, Sylvie Ranwez, Isabelle Mougenot.
 To be published in the proceedings of WIMS 2016.